 The oldest club in Swindon is the Rotary Club of Swindon founded in June 1926.
-The members and their guests meet for lunch each Thursday at 13.00 at The Kings Hotel, Wood Street Old Town except on the fifth Thursday when they hold an evening meeting.
+The members and their guests meet for lunch each Thursday at 13.00, venue to be confirmed, except on the fifth Thursday when they hold an evening meeting.
 They support many charities around the town their biggest fundraisers are the Charity Ball, High Sheriffs Charity Concert, and the now-famous Swindon Cares.

-President for 2020 -2021 is Debbie Vincent (firstname.lastname@example.org).
-More details about their meetings and activities can be found on their website or visit their Facebook page for all their latest news.
+President for 2021 – 2022 is Sue Frawley (email@example.com) and the secretary is Steve Brain (firstname.lastname@example.org) More details about their meetings and activities can be found on their website or visit their Facebook page for all their latest news.

 RC Swindon North was chartered in September 1966 and is based at Blunsdon House Hotel.
+The club merged with Thamesdown in July 2021.
 The members meet on Mondays from 18.45 for 19.00 for a meal and chat.
 Partners of members attend on the 5th Monday in the month and there are no meetings on bank holidays.
 The club is renowned for its popular annual Swimarathon attracting contestants from all around the town.
 They also host the magnificent Rotary Young Musicians of the Year competition.

-The President for 2020 – 2021 is Kathy Hobson (Kathy.email@example.com).
+The President for 2021 – 2022 is Kathy Hobson To contact the club please use the CONTACT button on their website.
 More details for their fundraising and fun activities can be found on their website and their Facebook page for their latest successes.
 Follow them too on Twitter @SWINDONNORTHRC

 Rotary Club of Swindon Old Town

 RC Swindon Old Town, our club, is a pretty ‘young’ club having started in March 1990.
-We meet at the Kings in Wood Street Old Town on Wednesday mornings at 7.15 am for 7.30 am starting with a full English breakfast.
+We meet on Wednesday mornings at 7.15 am for 7.30 am starting with a full English breakfast.
+Venue to be confirmed.
 Famous for Swindon’s Famous Duck Race which we have hosted for the past 20 years we also have an amazing ongoing relationship with the Desai Memorial School in Nairobi.
 The club is involved in the annual Rotary Young Photographer competition and is working on a number of other youth activities in the coming months.

 We also have a satellite group, the Thursday Morning Welcome.
 It is based in the Parks area of Swindon at Goddard Park School.
-The Chair for 20 -21 is Carmen Franklin (firstname.lastname@example.org) Email her for more information.
+The Chair for 21 -22 is Graham Miles (email@example.com) Email him for more information.

 Rotary Club of Swindon Phoenix

-Darien Crannis (email@example.com) is RC Phoenix’s President for 2020 – 2021.
-More details of their meetings and fundraising activities can be found on their website.
+Adam Wainwright firstname.lastname@example.org is RC Phoenix’s President for 2021 – 2022. and the club secretary is John Fisher email@example.com More details of their meetings and fundraising activities can be found on their website.
 They also have a Facebook page so you can keep up with their latest achievements.